greenmatthew/www.matthewgreen.gg/content/project-calamity/index.md

 *** ***Notice: Many of the originally planned features are missing or incomplete.
 Which is explained about in the conclusion section near the bottom.
 However, I will still describe these features below and state their status in the final build of the game.*** ***

+{{< youtube-extended
+    id="JKdABwatEUQ"
+    autoplay="true"
-{{< youtube id="JKdABwatEUQ" autoplay="true" title="Project Calamity Demo" >}}
+    title="Project Calamity Demo"
-Project Calamity Demo Video: Recorded by one of my team members for the project Will Kembel.
-If the video is not showing try my [YouTube upload](https://youtu.be/JKdABwatEUQ) of it.
-Or the [original from Will Kembel](https://youtu.be/olbn0plXHug).
+    caption="Recorded by one of my team members for the project Will Kembel.
+If my YouTube upload is not working try <a href='https://youtu.be/olbn0plXHug'>Will Kembel's original upload of the demo</a>."
+>}}

 {{< custom-header type="h2" id="story" text="Story" >}}
 You take control of a bounty hunter who just got his biggest contract.
 Unfortunately, after a failed attempt to eliminate the target he crash landed on a prison mining colony.
 You need to gather the resources and items needed to repair his ship to finish his contract and get revenge for getting shot down.